-MediWound Ltd. Was incorporated in Israel.
+MediWound Ltd. Was incorporated in Israel in January 2000.
 The Company which is located in Yavne, Israel (The "Company" or "MediWound"), is biopharmaceutical company that develops, manufactures and commercializes novel, cost effective, bio-therapeutic, non-surgical solutions for tissue repair and regeneration.
 The Company's strategy leverages its breakthrough enzymatic technology platform into diversified portfolio of biotherapeutics across multiple indications to pioneer solutions for unmet medical needs.
 The Company's current portfolio is focused on next-generation protein-based therapies for burn care, wound care and tissue repair.

-The Company's first innovative biopharmaceutical product, NexoBrid, has received in December 2022, an approval from the U.S. Food and Drug Administration ("FDA") and marketing approval in each of India, Switzerland and Japan.
-In addition its has a marketing authorization from the European Medicines Agency ("EMA") and regulatory agencies in other international markets for removal of dead or damaged tissue, known as eschar, in adults with deep partial and full thickness thermal burns.
+The Company's first innovative biopharmaceutical product, Nexobrid, has received in December 2022, an approval from the U.S. Food and Drug Administration ("FDA") and marketing approval in each of India, Switzerland and Japan.
+In addition, it has a marketing authorization from the European Medicines Agency ("EMA") and regulatory agencies in other international markets for removal of dead or damaged tissue, known as eschar, in adults with deep partial and full thickness thermal burns.

-The Company commercialize NexoBrid globally through multiple sales channels.
+The Company commercialize Nexobrid globally through multiple sales channels.

-- The Company sell NexoBrid to burn centers in the European Union, United Kingdom and Israel, primarily through its commercial organizations. - The Company have established local distribution channels in multiple international markets, focusing on Asia Pacific, EMEA, CEE and LATAM, which local distributors are also responsible for obtaining local marketing authorization within the relevant territories. - In the United States, the Company entered into exclusive license and supply agreements with Vericel Corporation ("Vericel") to commercialize NexoBrid in North America upon FDA approval.
+The Company sells Nexobrid to burn centers in the European Union, United Kingdom and Israel, primarily through its commercial organizations.

+The Company has established local distribution channels in multiple international markets, focusing on Asia Pacific, EMEA, CEE and LATAM, which local distributors are also responsible for obtaining local marketing authorization within the relevant territories.

+In the United States, the Company entered into an exclusive license and supply agreements with Vericel Corporation ("Vericel") to commercialize Nexobrid in North America upon FDA approval.
+On September 21, 2023, the Company announced the U.S. commercial availability of Nexobrid® for the removal of eschar in adults with deep partial- and/or full-thickness thermal burns.

-On September 20, 2022, The Company announced that EMA has validated for review the Type II Variation to expand the currantly approved indication for NexoBrid (removal of eschar in adults with deep partial-and full-thickness thermal burn wounds) into the pediatric population.
+On September 20, 2022, The Company announced that EMA has validated for review the Type II Variation to expand the currently approved indication for Nexobrid (removal of eschar in adults with deep partial-and full-thickness thermal burn wounds) into the pediatric population.

-The Company's second investigational next-generation enzymatic therapy product, EscharEx, a topical biological drug being developed for debridement of chronic and other hard-to-heal wounds, is currently under discussions with the FDA regarding the pivotal Phase 3 study design.
+The Company's second investigational next-generation enzymatic therapy product, EscharEx, a topical biological drug being developed for debridement of chronic and other hard-to-heal wounds, b.
+The Company's securities are listed for trading on NASDAQ since March 2014.